metno/pyaerocom/docs/api.rst

 .. note::

 	The	:mod:`pyaerocom.io` package also includes all relevant data import and reading routines.
-These are introduced above, in Section Reading.
+These are introduced above, in Section :ref:`reading`.

 AeroCom database browser
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^